Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Notice my evaluation enabled me to be honest.
 I was confused, I did get a different answer.
 I wanted to see how he got his and I wanted to be able to show him another way of doing it.
 His way and my way were different.

-In nonviolent communication, we not only want to evaluate without any criticism or blame.
+In Nonviolent Communication, we not only want to evaluate without any criticism or blame.
 We also want to evaluate without any praise or compliments.
 I'll be talking more about that.
 In the ninth session, when we talk about how to celebrate and express sincere gratitude.
 I hope then to show what danger exists in using praise and compliments as well as words that criticize and blame.

 ### Clearly expressing needs

-**In nonviolent communication the focus of our attention is on needs.**
+**In Nonviolent Communication the focus of our attention is on needs.**

 > We want people to see how their behavior affects human needs, whether it fulfills their own needs or not, whether it fulfills other's needs or not.
 It's when we are connected, in this way, to what everyone is needing that we have the greatest chance of finding ways of getting everybody's needs met.